The Merringtons : Westerton and Middlestone

 The Eden connection continues at Rushyford, as it is the home to the very large, former seventeenth century coaching inn and posting house called the Eden Arms, which is now a hotel.
 Rushyford was once part of Windlestone township and belonged to the Edens.
 The channel of the Rushyford Beck, a tributary of the River Skerne can be seen near the hotel and passes beneath the road.
 In times distant the Great North Road crossed this stream by a ford which was seemingly overgrown with rushes.
 Rushyford is first mentioned as early as 1242.

 In times past the Great North Road was often the haunt of highwaymen and robbers and the problem seemingly went back to medieval times.
 In 1317 the newly appointed Prince Bishop of Durham, Lewis Beamont (1317-1333) was on his way north when he was attacked and kidnapped at Rushyford along with his brother Henry Beaumont.
 A cardinal that accompanied the bishop who was also robbed was allowed to continue onward to Durham.
 The troop of robber-horsemen who carried out the kidnap was led by two barons from Northumberland who had become lawless freebooters.

 The culprits, Gilbert De Middleton and Walter De Selby imprisoned the bishop and his brother at Mitford Castle near Morpeth and demanded a payment for ransom.
 The church of Durham paid up and secured the bishop’s release.
 Middleton was later captured, then hung drawn and quartered.
 The castle at Mitford was left to the mercy of raiding Scots who attacked it the following year.

-Chilton or at least the Chilton we know today is on the Great North Road (A167) just north of Rushyford on the way to Ferryhill.
-In fact this Chilton is a former mining village which was originally called Chilton Buildings.
-The local mines here were Windlestone Colliery, where Chilton Primary School and its playing fields now stand and Chilton Colliery itself, where we now find the Chilton Industrial Estate just across the A167 to the north west.
+Chilton or at least the Chilton we know today is on the Great North Road (A167) north of Rushyford on the way to Ferryhill.
+This Chilton is a former mining village originally called Chilton Buildings.
+Its local mines were Windlestone Colliery, (the site now Chilton Primary School and playing fields) and Chilton Colliery itself, where we now find Chilton Industrial Estate over the A167 to the north west.